imain/ansible-devenv/README.txt

-yum -y install ansible
+This basically copies your development environment to a remote host.
+We're using CentOS 7 right now so this attempts to install the necessary packages and git repos.

-Make sure you have ssh access and:
+To use, edit the hosts file and ensure you have ssh access to the target machine and run (of course):

-./doit.sh <hostname>
+./doit.sh